 Green Tea Refreshing and subtle; a good unisex scent.

 Honey Oatmeal Unscented soap.
 Same recipe as the scented stuff, but no fragrance added.

 Lemongrass & SageA friend suggested this to me and I'm so glad she did!
 A new favorite.
 100% essential oil.

 Maine Woods Evergreen woods at their finest.
 Light scent in the bar, but gets bolder when in the shower.
-100% essential oil
+100% essential oil out of stock

 Monkey Farts Ok, I couldn't resist the name.
 A blend of tropical fruits with a twist of bubble gum.

 Oatmeal & Honey This soap has no added fragrance.
 Smells like the ingredients of oatmeal and honey.

 Pine Tar soap This does not have goat milk in it due to pine tar not playing well with goat milk.
 Old timey soap that was used for various skin conditions and dandruff.
 I like the feel of it, though the smell can be strong.
 I added lavender and cedar essential oils to tone it down a bit.
 Bars are square and slightly heavier than my normal goat milk soap bars.